 - You must contribute at least 20% = CHF 200,000 (equity)

-In addition to the 20% of equity, you will also need to include the costs of the purchase deed and schedule (e.g. what is known as ‘notary fees’ in France) in your budget.
+In addition to the 20% of equity, you will also need to include the costs of the purchase deed and schedule (e.g. what is known as "notary fees" in France) in your budget.
 Fees vary depending on the notary and the canton.
-Notary fees cannot be financed by the bank or by using your 2nd pillar and must be paid for in cash.
+Notary fees cannot be financed by the bank or by using your second pillar.
+They must be paid in cash.

-Special feature in the canton of Geneva: you have the option of reducing these costs thanks to the CASATAX provision which aims to encourage access to property.
+Special feature in the canton of Geneva: You have the option of reducing these costs thanks to the CASATAX provision which aims to encourage access to home ownership.
 If the purchase price of your property is less than or equal to CHF 1,172,986 (for the period from 1 March 2018 to 1 March 2019), you will then benefit from a reduction of CHF 17,595.
 In our example, the notary fees would be CHF 38,405 instead of CHF 56,000.

 Income and borrowing capacity